BetterLesson/EngineeringAsyncChallenge/back-end-challenge/runbook.md

 }
 ```

-5. Get the reservations for a user in by sending a `GET` request to `localhost:8000/reservation` with the JSON body:
+5. Get the reservations for a user by sending a `GET` request to `localhost:8000/reservation` with the JSON body:
 ```
 {
   "user": "myusername"